Toshayo/WaifuCompanion/README.md

 - **language** - used in some plugins, for example, DialogFlow Integration plugin.
 - **canFly** - used to define if the character can walk or fly.
 - **aabb** - used to redefine character bounding box.
-- **sprite** - sprite definition which consists of :
+- **sprite** - sprite definition which consists of:
     - **meta** - sprite-sheet file, format, size and scale.
     Format and scale are usually not changed.
     - **spriteCount** - number of horizontal and vertical sprites.
-    The sprite-sheet is walked from the left to the right, from up to down.
+    The sprite-sheet is walked from the left to the right, from up to down by default.
+    - **animations** - an array of animation overrides, each consists of:
+      - **sprites** - an array of sprite indexes
+      - **spritesRev** - an array of sprite indexes when moving in opposite direction
+      - **intervals** - interval of sprite changing, 0 to disable
+      - **spriteOffset** - x and y of offset of the sprite There's a special @blink@ animation that takes:
+      - **spriteIndexOffsets** - offsets of blink stages. sprite = current sprite + blink stage offset
+      - **intervals** - interval of blinking
+      - **offsetIntervals** - interval between blink stages

 ## Plugins
 The app has a plugin system that allows to add more functionality to